emmajanedrews/base-template/_posts/2016-12-30-what-mistakes-should-you-avoid-when-buying.md

 {% include youtube.html %}

-We have just released a brand new report that identifies the six most common and costly mistakes home buyers make when moving up to a larger home.
+We have just released a brand-new report that identifies the six most common and costly mistakes home buyers make when moving up to a larger home.
 When you are ready to move up, certain factors can make a situation more complicated than a first home purchase.

-**Aside from the issue of financing, you also have to time the sale of your current home to avoid the real estate catch 22.** This is when you have to either bear the financial burden of paying for two mortgages, or have to find a place to live temporarily between closings.
+**Aside from the issue of financing, you also have to time the sale of your current home to avoid the real estate catch-22.** This is when you have to either bear the financial burden of paying for two mortgages, or have to find a place to live temporarily between closings.

 {% include pullquote.html %}